The Cairngorms National Park Junior Ranger Project is an exciting, fun and adventurous outdoor learning programme for young people aged 11–18 years

 Speyside High Junior Rangers out foraging on a Green Health Day.

 What is the Cairngorms Junior Rangers Project?

-The project involves pupils from secondary schools in the five local authority areas of the National Park, working alongside ranger services and other partners in the Park.
+The project involves 11-18 year olds, working alongside ranger services and other partners in the Park.
 It is based on a European model of engaging young people in fun, practical activities in Protected Areas that provides them with new skills and the opportunity to act as ambassadors for the National Park.

 The Junior Ranger programme operates across Europe and our groups are affiliated to the EUROPARC Federation.